Kozea/Radicale/DOCUMENTATION.md

 Path to the CA certificate for validating client certificates.
 This can be used to secure TCP traffic between Radicale and a reverse proxy.
-If you want to authenticate users with client-side certificates, you also have to write an authentication plugin that extracts the user name from the certificate.
+If you want to authenticate users with client-side certificates, you also have to write an authentication plugin that extracts the username from the certificate.

 Default: